-- Ghetto Schooling: A Political Economy of Urban Educational Reform.
+- Ghetto Schooling: A Political Economy of Urban Educational Reform Rutgers-restricted Access.

 - Jean Anyon.
 New York, Teachers College Press, 1997.

 - Looks at an effort at educational reform in Newark in the early 90s and traces how past economic and political decisions have shaped Newark city schools.
 An important work on urban educational policy.
-Rutgers-restricted Access.
+Available?